noncomputable/AgentMaps/README.md

 ## Basic Walkthrough

-Here, we'll walk through building a simple Agentmaps simulation.
-I suggest looking at the detailed [documentation](#documentations) for all of the Agentmaps functions and classes used here to get a better understanding of how they work, what kinds of input they expect, and what you can expect them to do in response.
+Here, we'll walk through building a simple AgentMaps simulation.
+I suggest looking at the detailed [documentation](#documentations) for all of the AgentMaps functions and classes used here to get a better understanding of how they work, what kinds of input they expect, and what you can expect them to do in response.
 If you're not so familiar with Leaflet, I suggest doing the same with the [Leaflet docs](https://leafletjs.com/reference-1.3.2.html).

 Create an HTML document that loads the Leaflet stylesheet and script, contains a \<div\> in which to insert the Leaflet map, and